Olympus E-PL6 vs Panasonic G5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL6 and Panasonic Lumix DMC-G5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-PL6 and the G5 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL6 and the G5 have been discontinued, but can regularly be found used on ebay.
 The G5 was replaced by the Panasonic G6, while the E-PL6 was followed by the Olympus E-PL7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-PL6 and G5 can be found, respectively, in the Olympus E-PL6 Manual (free pdf) or the online Panasonic G5 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL6 and the Panasonic G5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.